scottnm/SWE-Blog/_posts/2017-04-29-Closing-Up.md

 be done with less trivial examples.
 For example, the way the Visitor Pattern was shown to us, made it seem like a really roundabout way of accomplishing something much simpler.
-I think it'd be helpful to show an example where each of patterns clearly outshine other ways of solving a problem.
+I think it'd be helpful to show an example where each of patterns clearly outshines other ways of solving a problem.

 ### Tip-of-the-week? ###